Innovating science for over 130 years

 Yamato GAS410 Organic Solvent Recovery System

-Safely and effectively spray dry samples using an organic solvents with Yamato’s GAS410 solvent recovery unit.
+Safely and effectively spray dry samples using an organic solvent with Yamato’s GAS410 solvent recovery unit.
 GAS410 is engineered with a highly secure N2 gas sealed circulation system that prevents external discharge of toxic samples.
 Our cost-effective solvent recovery unit is integrated with a freezer and compressor that eliminates the need for purchasing a separate device.
 The Yamato GAS410 solvent recovery unit supports low temperature drying of heat sensitive materials.
 Spray drying and recovery of samples are performed with meticulously devised safety measures built into this unit.

 - Dehumidifier (freezer) integrated in GAS410.
-No extra freezer/dehumidifier equipment needed.
+No extra freezer/dehumidifier equipment needed

 - Compressor included, no need for a separate compressor to operate the ADL311SA when using organic solvent samples